Board of Directors

 Having spent much of his life in the United States, Dr. Qaddour always felt a desire to give back to his Syrian homeland, a place he has always hoped will become a flourishing, developing country where the needs of the people are being met.
 When he was contacted by a friend in Homs to assist in providing funds so that people in need could receive desperately needed aid, he saw an opportunity to give back and inspire other Americans to help Syrians in need as well.

-Born in Syria, raised in Kansas and currently living in Washington, D.C., Jomana has a sincere desire to see Syria develop into a prosperous nation.
-Jomana graduated from the University of Kansas School of Law in 2009 and is currently Senior Associate at Caerus Associates leading the Middle East and North Africa team.
-She also currently serves on Crisis Action’s Syria Advisory Board.
+Born in Syria and raised in Kansas, Jomana has a sincere desire to see Syria develop into a prosperous nation.
+Jomana graduated from the University of Kansas School of Law in 2009 and is SRD’s co-founder.
+She currently serves on Crisis Action’s Syria Advisory Board.
 Jomana was previously a Senior Research Assistant at the Project on US Relations with the Islamic World, Center for Middle East Policy at the Brookings Institution.

 Jomana has appeared multiple times as a Syria subject-matter specialist on Al Jazeera America and in August 2013 she was recognized by The Huffington Post as one of the top ten Muslims who save lives.

 Hashem Mubarak has been practicing Cardiology in Panama City, FL since 1986.
 He has served as the president of the Bay County Islamic Society (BCIS) and is on the board of Life Management Center.
 Through his activism, he has helped strengthen interfaith relations between Muslims and people of other faiths in Bay County.
 He has also worked to increase the political participation of Muslims in Florida and has helped create stronger relations between the Muslim community and local politicians and law enforcement agencies.
 He regularly appears on radio and television news programs as a spokesperson for the Muslim community in Bay County.